Appeals court: Graham must testify in Georgia election probe

 Willis requested a special grand jury, saying the panel's subpoena power would allow the questioning of people who otherwise wouldn't cooperate with the investigation.
 She has since filed several rounds of paperwork with the court seeking to compel the testimony of close Trump advisers and associates.

-Some of those associates include former White House counsel Pat Cipollone, who has testified before the special grand jury, according to a person familiar with Cipollone’s testimony who spoke on condition of anonymity to discuss a private appearance.
+Some of those associates include former White House counsel Pat Cipollone, who has testified before the special grand jury, according to a person familiar with Cipollone’s testimony who spoke to The Associated Press on Thursday on condition of anonymity to discuss a private appearance.
 Cipollone's appearance was first reported by CNN.

 Cipollone vigorously resisted efforts to undo the election and has said he did not believe there was sufficient fraud to have affected the outcome of the race won by Biden.